Proactive WordPress Management — Not Reactive Support

 - You’re comfortable running updates manually without testing

-- Downtime or minor breakage isn’t business-impacting
+- Downtime or breakage isn’t business-impacting

-For those scenarios, lower-cost automated services may be sufficient.
+In these cases, lower-cost automated services may be sufficient.

 What You’re Not Paying For (And Why That Matters)

-• Offshore support
+- Offshore support

-• Blind automated update scripts
+- Blind automated update scripts

-• Junior-only oversight
+- Junior-only oversight

 (1): Dependent on hosting provider